gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    the DTLS layer with transport overhead by using smaller DTLS records.
-However, for efficient operation and avoiding flow control stalls if user message fragments are not frequently and expiendtly moved to upper layer memory buffers, the receiver buffer need to be larger.
+However, for efficient operation and avoiding flow control stalls if user message fragments are not frequently and expiendtly moved to upper layer memory buffers, the receiver buffer needs to be larger.

    The DTLS/SCTP implementation is expected to behave very similar to